reinaldogpn/reinaldogpn/README.md

 - 😄 Pronouns: He/Him
 - 🔭 I’m currently working on machine learning and image classification using <a href="https://pytorch.org">PyTorch</a>.
-- 🌱 I’m currently learning web development with HTML/CSS/Javascript.
+- 🌱 I’m currently learning web development with HTML, CSS, Javascript & PHP.
 - ⚡ Fun fact: I'm too lasy 😄 so I love to learn about batch/shell scripts so I can automate my tasks!

 <div align="center">